 - Access to Services (criminal justice, victim services, disability services)

 - Safety Planning

 To access Victim Advocacy services from Disability Rights Wisconsin, you must be:

 - A child or an adult with a disability who has experienced crime, even if it has never been reported; or

 - The family member of such an individual.

 Our Victim Advocacy team is made up of highly knowledgeable advocates who strive to help victims get the support they need.
-If you want to read more about our team members please go to our team directory.

 Spread the Word!